 “Let me give you another piece of advice as a healing magician.
 I also like alcohol, but you’re just overkill.
 Your body odor is the alcohol itself.
 Please keep it moderate.”

-“Please take good care of yourself”
+“Please take good care of yourself.”

 Looking at one spot, an old memorial monument stood out.

-“To an unnamed ancestor, it’s my offering.”
+“To an unnamed ancestor, this is my offering.”

 TN: Schistostega, also called luminous moss, is known for its glowing appearance in darkness.